mongodb/specifications/source/change-streams/change-streams.rst

 A change stream MUST track the last resume token, per `Updating the Cached Resume Token`_.

-A driver MUST raise an error on the first document received without a resume token (e.g. the user has removed ``_id`` with a pipeline stage), and close the change stream.
+Drivers MUST raise an error on the first document received without a resume token (e.g. the user has removed ``_id`` with a pipeline stage), and close the change stream.
 The error message SHOULD resemble “Cannot provide resume functionality when the resume token is missing”.

 A change stream MUST attempt to resume a single time if it encounters any resumable error.
 A change stream MUST NOT attempt to resume on any other type of error, with the exception of a “not master” server error.
 If a driver receives a “not master” error (for instance, because the primary it was connected to is stepping down), it will treat the error as a resumable error and attempt to resume.